Senate Republicans advance Trump's tax and spending cuts bill after dramatic late-night vote

 The final text includes a proposal for cuts to the Medicaid provider tax that had run into parliamentary hurdles and objections from several senators worried about the fate of rural hospitals.
 The new version extends the start date for those cuts and establishes a $25 billion fund to aid rural hospitals and providers.

-The nonpartisan Congressional Budget Office has said that under the House-passed version of the bill, some 10.9 million more people would go without health care and at least 3 million fewer would qualify for food aid.
-The CBO has not yet publicly assessed the Senate draft, which proposes steeper reductions.
+The CBO had said that under the House-passed version of the bill, some 10.9 million more people would go without health care and at least 3 million fewer would qualify for food aid.
+The budget office has started releasing initial assessments of the Senate draft, which proposes steeper reductions.

 Top income-earners would see about a $12,000 tax cut under the House bill, while the package would cost the poorest Americans $1,600, the CBO said.